codex-academy/SortAndSearch/pages/sorting.md

 What do you notice about how sort algorithms are named?

-## What makes sorting hard?

-When you looked at the various different sorting algorithm what did you notice?
-Maybe you realized that some of them is easier to understand than other algorithms.
-Selection sort is using an algorithm similar to a linear search, it that search through the list of values for the biggest or smallest value then move it to a separate list.
-It keep on doing that until all the values in the list has been sorted.
-The problem with this approach that a lot of steps is required to sort a list of values.
-[BigO notation](https://justin.abrah.ms/computer-science/big-o-notation-explained.html) is the term for the number of iterations or complexity a Algorithm might need to complete.
-Some sorting algorithms works better than others based on the state of the data that is to be sorted.
-As an algoritm doesn't know in advance what the dataset looks it can make to assumptions about the order of the data and as a result the algorithm might do unnecessary processing as a result.

 ## Curious about more sort algorithms?

 Here are two more.